MyTDT-Mysoft/COCO-FastLoader/README.md

-  the double rate mode works even on COCO-II... but to use it you need a card that support 58khz or 88khz and OpenAL seems to fail at that by limiting the maximum rate one can achieve... (harcoded? the lib must be recompiled?) so libaO or mmsystem must be used for such...
+  the double rate mode works even on COCO-II... but to use it you need a card that support 58khz or 88khz and OpenAL seems to fail at that by limiting the maximum rate one can achieve... (harcoded? the lib must be recompiled?) so PortAudio,libAO or mmsystem must be used for such...

   the 6809 source asm files (or bin) are not required (in fact only the binary and possible .dll/.so depends are required) but so they were compiled with LWTOOLS emitted as hex bytes, and hardcoded into the fastload as an array...